 Make it as specific as possible – it will boost conversions.

-How to Set Up Facebook Ad Campaigns and Run Tests to Maximize Results?
+How to Set Up Facebook Ad Campaigns to Maximize Results?

 Game advertisers often tend to rely on the same approach, like using the same lookalike audiences or value optimization.